Xunius/Menotexport/README.md

 ## Platform/OS

-The software is tested on Linux and Windows 10 (**the win-GUI version is outdated**).
+The software is tested on Linux and Windows 7, 10.
 Should also run on Mac.